flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20180310-18-04-10-raid-trump-lawyer.md

     Debates about this payment have emerged: **Is it legal or ethical?**
   card_citation: ''
 card_10:
-  card_text: "a\x1CA search warrant for a law office is extremely rare.
-Lawyers are given the courtesy of producing documents in response to a subpoena ... unless the government believes a lawyer will destroy or conceal the objects of the search.a\x1D Stephen Gillers, NYU School of Law.\n\n[view sources](https://smarthernews.com/18-04-10-raid-trump-lawyer/)"
+  card_text: "ax1CA search warrant for a law office is extremely rare.
+Lawyers are given the courtesy of producing documents in response to a subpoena ... unless the government believes a lawyer will destroy or conceal the objects of the search.ax1D Stephen Gillers, NYU School of Law.nn[view sources](https://smarthernews.com/18-04-10-raid-trump-lawyer/)"
   card_citation: ''

 ---
 *   F.B.I.
 Raids Office of Trumpa\\u0019s Longtime Lawyer Michael Cohen; Trump Calls It a\\u0018Disgracefula\\u0019 [https://www.nytimes.com/2018/04/09/us/politics/fbi-raids-office-of-trumps-longtime-lawyer-michael-cohen.html](\"https://www.nytimes.com/2018/04/09/us/politics/fbi-raids-office-of-trumps-longtime-lawyer-michael-cohen.html\")
 *   Trump furious after FBI raids office of personal lawyer, seizes documents: [http://abc30.com/politics/trump-furious-after-fbi-raids-office-of-personal-lawyer-seizes-documents/3320395/](\"http://abc30.com/politics/trump-furious-after-fbi-raids-office-of-personal-lawyer-seizes-documents/3320395/\")